bubblefishstudio/alphaXmas/README.md

 After we get some music generation results from this model, we use processing.js and L-system to generate a 3d Christmas Tree Graphical Model on the webpage.
 Ideally, the audience can both listen to the newly-generated christmas melody composition and watch the tree model.

 ## Melody Generation
+Accroding to the collected dataset, we did melodic analysis using Music21.
+Then we appled LSTM-RNN model to generate a sequence of melody(pitch, duration) as output.

 ## Tree Generation